mdrake0/mysite/content/fixed/bookshelf.md

 ### Didn't Finish

-- _Practical Vim: Edit Text at the Speed of Thought_, Drew Neil
 - _Fire & Blood_, George R. R. Martin
 - _The Mom Test_, Rob Fitzpatrick
 - _Structure and Interpretation of Computer Programs_, Gerald Jay Abelson and